 - Different offices within PMDA are responsible for different categories of clinical trials and the number of consultations normally required will also vary by therapeutic category.

-- Approval is by default; if the client does not receive any queries from PMDA in the specified time period, the trial may commence.
+- Approval is by default; if the client does not receive any queries from PMDA in the specified period, the trial may commence.

 - The consultation process of PMDA takes about 3 months